AmberTruyts/The-Sound-of-Reconstruction/README.md

 Notebooks:

 - 1_preprocessing -> Notebook containing the preprocessing of the dataset collected by me (1946-1963) and the merging of previous datasets by Mona Allaert (1893-1934) and Elisabeth Jansen (1933-1946)
-- 2_data_exploration -> Notebook exploring popular productions and composers, with focus on German productions and Wagner
+- 2_data_exploration -> Notebook exploring popular productions and composers in complete_dataset, with focus on German productions and Wagner

 Materials:

 - dataset.csv -> csv file with data collected by me (1946-1963)
 - cleaned_dataset.csv -> csv file with data collected by me (1946-1963) after preprocessing
 - Merged_Dataset.csv -> csv file with data collected by Mona Allaert (1893-1934) and Elisabeth Jansen (1933-1946), merged by Jansen
-- complete dataset.csv -> csv file with all data collected by Allaert, Jansen and me (1893-1963)
+- complete_dataset.csv -> csv file with all data collected by Allaert, Jansen and me (1893-1963)
 - META3.txt -> txt file containing metadata (composer, original language, original title, etc.) which was added during the preprocessing